 While a pant’s length is one of the easiest things for a tailor to adjust, making a trip all the way to the tailor is kind of annoying.

-(Especially when you’re asking him to fix a problem that could have been avoided if you had known your inseam measurement and ordered the right size.)
+(Especially when you’re asking him to fix a problem that could have been avoided if you had known your inseam measurement and consulted the size chart before doing your online shopping.)

 Fortunately, measuring your own inseam is actually quite easy, and doing it yourself will spare you both a trip to the tailor, and the need to have an awkward conversation with your friend Joey about “how they do pants.”